My Car Starts Sometimes and Sometimes It Doesn’t [Electrical Issue!]

 - O2 Sensor

 A car can have either MAF or MAP sensor.
 It depends on your engine.
 PCM uses readings for MAP and Throttle Position Sensor to measure the fuel amount to be injected.
 MAF sensor calculates airflow to measure fuel amount.
+You can read this guide to test and clean MAF sensor.

 The CKP sensor measures the position and speed of the crankshaft.
 You can read my guide on car won’t start after replacing crankshaft sensor.